JimmyKenMerchant/jimmy-codeviewer/README.txt

 == Summary ==

 Jimmy Codeviewer, a WordPress plugin, is a shortcode library to load text, SVG (Scalable Vector Graphics) and other scripts to WordPress pages.
-By using this plugin, you can reduce quantity of your code, e.g., if you want to put a proportional sample of programming code in your page, you just type one shortcode then you get the sample with line numbers and colored words you intended.
-In addition, you can make pages with the layout similar to magazines on paper by using "magazine", a theme template.
+By using this plugin, you can reduce quantity of your code, e.g., if you want to put a proportional sample of programming code in your page, you just type one shortcode, then you get the sample with line numbers and colored words which you intended.
+In addition, you can make pages with layout similar to magazines on paper by using "magazine", a theme template.

 == Description ==

-First, I purposed to make a viewer for programming code for my site that introduces my articles.
-It was OK.
-But in making Jimmy Codeviewer, I think that this could be a multipurpose text viewer.
+In my first mind, I purposed to make a viewer for programming code for my site that introduces my articles.
+It was OK and named this plugin as "Jimmy Codeviewer".
+But in making "Jimmy Codeviewer", I think this could be a multipurpose text viewer.
 On this time, many news sites have very simple layout for their contents.
 You could watch magazines or papers at a news-stand everyday, and these are so colorful and design-riches.
 I just want these on Internet.
 Colorful design-riches actually make us some attention and affection.
-Browsers is growing their rendering ability right now.
-This challenge — mocking magazines or news papers on Internet — not a dream, but a real on Internet.
+Web browsers are growing their rendering ability right now.
+This challenge — making magazines or newspapers on Internet — not a dream, but a real on Internet.
 In addition, I tried to change WordPress to SVG-Free.
-SVG is one of vector graphics containers.
+SVG (Scalable Vector Graphics) is one of vector graphics containers.
 It's just like HTML and JavaScrpt.
 This is exactly the reason why WordPress Community prohibits to upload SVG Files by Media Uploader.
 If SVGs are programming codes, these should be stored as scripts in pages.
-But "Posts" and "Pages" are having these unique purpose as public pages, so I decided to make "jArticles" inner pages and store texts, SVGs and scripts to "jArticles".
-For loading "jArticles" on "Posts" I made several WordPress shortcodes.
+But "Posts" and "Pages" are having their own purposes as public pages.
+So I decided to make "jArticles", inner pages and store texts, SVGs and scripts to "jArticles".
+For loading "jArticles" on "Posts", I made several WordPress shortcodes.

 Jimmy Codeviewer consists of three departments which have several WordPress shortcodes and functions.

 1. Code Viewer